Feasible Region for DERs in Unbalanced Distribution Networks with Uncertain Line Impedances: Feasible Region for DERs

 In the formulation, \eqref{utpf-cons-01} specifies the voltage at the reference bus. \eqref{utpf-cons-02} is the voltage drop equation in each line, and Kirchhoff's current law is formulated as \eqref{utpf-cons-03}.
 Only constraints on voltage magnitudes are considered in this paper, and they are expressed as \eqref{utpf-cons-05}.

 As discussed previously, a linear UTPF (LUTPF) model will be used, where the physical characteristics of a real distribution network, including the reality in most cases that differences of voltage angles in each phase are sufficiently small \cite{RN38,RN50} and nodal voltages throughout the network are close to $1.0~p.u.$, will be taken.
+Note that the linearisation techniques in an unbalanced distribution network is substantially different from the direct-current power flow (DC-PF) for an balanced transmission network, where for each line $ij$ all voltage magnitudes are replaced by 1.0 p.u., and $\cos\theta_{ij}$ and $\sin\theta_{ij}$ are approximated by 1.0 and $\theta_i-\theta_j$, respectively.
 Specifically, \eqref{utpf-cons-03} can be linearised by fixing $V^\phi_i$ in the denominator on the right-hand side, while \eqref{utpf-cons-05} will be approximated by a set of linear constraints.
 Details of the linearisation approach can be found in \cite{BL-isgt-asia} and are omitted here for simplicity.
 For the convenience of later discussions, LUTPF can be expressed in the following compact form,

 where $p$ and $q$, which are independent variables, represent the active and reactive powers; $l$ represents the vector consisting of state variables of line currents; $v$ is a vector consisting of state variables related to nodal voltages; $A,B,C,b,D,E,d,F$ and $f$ are constant parameters with appropriate dimensions;